 The Age of the Irreplaceable

 My prediction is that the next wave of lasting books will include AI plots, climate plots, and collapse plots, because all of those subjects will be prevalent.
-But the books that endure may be the ones that ask, first, what consciousness, care, embodiment, grief, and community mean in a world where more and more can be simulated, optimized, automated, and marketed.
+But the books that endure may be the ones that ask, first, what consciousness, care, and community mean in a world where more and more can be simulated and automated.

 We may see nonfiction move beyond productivity and into restoration: attention, nervous system repair, land, ritual, grief literacy, spiritual practice, and meaning.
 And maybe we might see poetry take more of a center stage as people begin to value the radical act of slowing down.